A bustling city, exciting surf & tons to do

 Sunscreen: Protect marine life by wearing reef-friendly sunscreen.

-Photography: People around Lac Rose and Île de Gorée are susceptible to photography, so be extra sensitive.
+Photography: The people around Lac Rose and Île de Gorée are prone to taking photos, so be extra sensitive.

-Not sure what to pack for your trip to Senegal?
-Check out our packing list for everything you need, from clothes to gear to eco-friendly toiletries.
+Don’t know what to pack for your trip to Senegal?
+You’ll find everything you need on our packing list, from clothing and equipment to eco-friendly toiletries.

-Enjoy your trip without worrying about what you forgot to bring, and Immerse yourself in the culture of Senegal with all the right gear.
+Enjoy your trip without worrying about what you’ve forgotten and immerse yourself in the culture of Senegal with the right equipment.

 Day trips from Dakar